Gladstone Regional Council area

-In 2016, there were 13 resident workers who caught public transport to work (train, bus, tram or ferry) in Gladstone Regional Council area, compared with 747 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 13 resident workers in Other Services who caught public transport to work (train, bus, tram or ferry) in Gladstone Regional Council area, compared with 757 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the resident workers (Other Services) of Gladstone Regional Council area and Queensland were:
+The major differences between the method of travel to work of the Other Services resident workers in Gladstone Regional Council area and the Queensland workforce were:

-- A larger percentage of resident workers (Other Services) travelled to work by Car, as driver (71.8% compared to 69.3%)
+- A larger percentage of resident workers who travelled by car, as driver (71.8% compared to 69.3%)

-- A larger percentage of resident workers (Other Services) travelled to work by Worked at home (8.8% compared to 7.1%)
+- A smaller percentage of resident workers who travelled by train (0% compared to 1.7%)

-- A larger percentage of resident workers (Other Services) travelled to work by Car, as passenger (5.7% compared to 4.6%)
+- A larger percentage of resident workers who worked at home (8.8% compared to 7.1%)

-- A smaller percentage of resident workers (Other Services) travelled to work by Train (0.0% compared to 1.7%)
+- A larger percentage of resident workers who travelled by car, as passenger (5.7% compared to 4.6%)

-The largest changes in the method of travel of work of the resident workers (Other Services) in Gladstone Regional Council area between 2011 and 2016 were:
+The largest changes in the method of travel to work of the Other Services resident workers in Gladstone Regional Council area between 2011 and 2016 were: